 C. Special Fitting Characteristics

-1. Unilateral Lens Correction
+1. Unilateral Vision Correction

 There are circumstances where only one contact lens is required.
-As an example, an emmetropic patient would only require a near lens while a bilateral myope may only require a distance lens.
+As an example, an emmetropic patient would only require a near lens, whereas a bilateral myope would require corrective lenses on both eyes.